 GeneCards Summary for CKMT1B Gene

 CKMT1B (Creatine Kinase, Mitochondrial 1B) is a Protein Coding gene.
 Diseases associated with CKMT1B include Prostate Rhabdomyosarcoma and Dressler's Syndrome.
-Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Metabolism.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and creatine kinase activity.
-An important paralog of this gene is CKB.
+Among its related pathways are Metabolism and Arginine and proline metabolism.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and creatine kinase activity.
+An important paralog of this gene is CKMT1A.

 UniProtKB/Swiss-Prot for CKMT1B Gene

 Reversibly catalyzes the transfer of phosphate between ATP and various phosphogens (e.g. creatine phosphate).
 Creatine kinase isoenzymes play a central role in energy transduction in tissues with large, fluctuating energy demands, such as skeletal muscle, heart, brain and spermatozoa.